• Skip to primary navigation

 Notes and substitutions

 • You can swap mustard seeds with nigella seeds.
-You can find them in most supermarkets.

-• Not a big fan of potatoes?
+• Not a big fan of regular potatoes?
 That's fine, just swap them with an equal quantity of sweet potatoes - bear in mind that doing so will give this dish a sweeter tone.

-• Swap fresh cilantro with parsley or oregano.
+• Swap fresh cilantro with parsley.

 Frequently Asked Questions